 Opera Postcards from Madison

-In the spring we sent out musical postcards from some of our favorite places in Madison.
-Like love notes to our hometown, each video postcard pairs performers and places to bring you soaring music, a little bit of drama, and a lot of smiles.
-Watch our Opera Postcards below to take a trip to the Central Library, stroll through the Chazen Museum of Art, traipse through Olin Park, and step on stage at the Overture Center for the Arts.
+Like love notes to our hometown, our Opera Postcards pair performers and places to bring you soaring music, a little bit of drama, and a lot of smiles.
+Watch below as we take you to the Children’s Museum, Central Library, Chazen Museum of Art, Olin Park, and the Overture Center for the Arts.

 “A Trip to the Library”